Christmas at Disney World

 Holiday Events at Other Theme Parks and Attractions

-Universal Orlando features several popular Christmas offerings.
+Universal Orlando features several popular Christmas offerings as part of its year-round special events.
 Most notable is a parade featuring balloons used during the Macy’s Thanksgiving Day parade.
 There’s also a raucously funny Grinchmas live show as well as performances by Mannheim Steamroller.
 The Wizarding World of Harry Potter at both Universal parks also adds special entertainment and décor for the holidays.

 SeaWorld Orlando offers a magnificent Christmas Celebration each year featuring characters from the beloved classic Rudolph the Red Nosed Reindeer.
 You can also expect the Sesame Street characters to get into the spirit, and you’ll find plenty of holiday-themed entertainment, special food and treats, and much more.